SongBirdCode/React-Portfolio/README.md

 #  Create React App

 Objective is to make a functional website utilizing newfound REACT skills!
+Deployed using Netlify.

 ## Available Scripts